eelinee/programmeerproject/README.md

 **Hardest parts**

-One of the hardest parts will start with transforming the data, since some data is given in percentages of the population and other data is given in cases per number of population.

-Furthermore, I suspect that it will be hard to keep all these visualisations structured because I want to show a lot of things.
+I suspect that it will be hard to keep all these visualisations structured because I want to show a lot of things.
+Furthermore, I never made a sunburst visualisation before so I think that will be the hardest part